back to top

 Now I can place in position all the pieces of the structure of this showcase and number all the joints.
 And I also want to draw an arrow on each side so I know where to drill the holes for the dowels.
 In the 40cm pieces the holes will be in the head of the slats, while in the 30cm pieces they will be in the side.
 This way I know in which areas I have to drill the holes for the tubulars with the pillar drill.

-With the vertical table of the pillar drill and the help of my simple depth stop, I drill a couple of holes in both heads of the 40cm slats.
+With my diy vertical table of the drill press and the help of my simple homemade depth stop, I drill a couple of holes in both heads of the 40cm slats.
+We can also try a drill bit depth stop that allows us to adjust the depth of the hole, but it may trip over the part of the wood that sticks out.

 Use centering pins to mark where to drill for doweled joints